 5. Stories and Fun Facts

-Read books or short stories about different countries or sea creatures.
+- Read books or short stories about countries and sea creatures.